Security

 To ensure that webhooks are properly delivered, your server should acknowledge them with an appropriate response.

-If we don't receive the response within 10 seconds, all webhooks to this endpoint will be queued.
+If we do not receive the response within 10 seconds, all webhooks to this endpoint will be queued.

 We'll then retry sending the webhook until it is accepted.
 Once accepted, you'll also receive all the queued webhooks.